-This authentic pasta fagioli recipe is made with cannelini beans in a dutch oven.
+This Authentic Pasta Fagioli Recipe is made with cannellini beans in a Dutch oven.
 Serve this Italian comfort food with crusty bread for one of the best soup recipes that the whole family will love!

-Traditionally called pasta e fagioli or "pasta and beans" this classic Italian soup started as a peasant dish because it was made from inexpensive, basic ingredients.
-It's often called "pasta fazool" in the United States after its name in the Neopolitan language, pasta e fasule.
+Pasta e fagioli, or "pasta and beans", is a classic Italian soup.
+It is made from inexpensive, basic ingredients and is considered a peasant dish.
+In the United States, it's often called "pasta fazool".
+This is after its name in the Neopolitan language, pasta e fasule.

 The main ingredients for authentic pasta fagioli are pasta and beans.
-Some more Americanized version, include ground beef or Italian sausage, vegetables, and a more tomato sauce base.
+Some more Americanized versions include ground beef or Italian sausage, vegetables, and a tomato sauce base.

-This comforting soup would make an excellent meal served with roasted artichokes, Italian celery salad, or a fresh loaf of cheesy garlic bread or crusty Italian bread.
+It's great on its own, but, like other hearty soups, my family enjoys this comforting soup paired with roasted artichokes, Italian celery salad, or a fresh loaf of cheesy garlic bread or crusty Italian bread.

 Jump to:

-- Pasta - Traditionally pasta fagioli is served with a short pasta or small pasta shape such as small shells, elbow macaroni, or ditalini pasta.
+- Pasta - Traditional pasta fagioli is served with a short pasta or a small pasta shape.
+I like to use small shells, elbow macaroni, or ditalini pasta.

-- Beans - Cannellini beans, navy bean,s or borlotti beans are typically used for this Italian soup recipe.
-Half of the beans are blended with chicken stock or broth to make a thick and creamy soup, while the others are left whole.
+- Beans - Cannellini beans, navy beans, or borlotti beans are traditional for this Italian soup recipe.
+I blend half of the beans with chicken stock or broth to make a thick, creamy soup, and leave the remaining beans whole for added texture.

-- Vegetarian - Omit the pancetta from the recipe and use vegetable stock or broth.
+- Vegetarian - Omit the pancetta from the recipe and use vegetable broth.

-- Spinach - Stir in a large handful of fresh baby spinach for some extra greens.
+- Greens - Stir in a large handful of fresh baby spinach or chopped kale.

-First, puree one of the cans of cannellini beans with 1 cup of chicken broth or stock in a blender or food processor until smooth.
-Drain and rinse the other two cans and set them aside.
+Blend - First, puree one of the cans of cannellini beans with 1 cup of chicken broth or stock until smooth.
+Drain and rinse the other two cans and then set them aside.

-Next, heat a dutch oven or large pot with the olive oil over medium heat on the stovetop.
-Add the pancetta and cook for a few minutes until browned and crispy.
+Cook - Heat a Dutch oven or large pot with extra virgin olive oil over medium heat on the stovetop.
+Add the pancetta and cook until browned and crispy.

-Add the minced garlic cloves, fresh rosemary, and red pepper flakes and saute for a minute until it becomes fragrant.
+Sauté- Add the minced garlic cloves, fresh rosemary, and red pepper flakes, and sauté until fragrant.
 Carefully pour in the bean puree, whole beans, remaining chicken broth, and tomatoes, and then stir to combine.

-Increase the heat to medium-high and bring the mixture to a boil.
-Stir in the dry pasta and let it cook, stirring occasionally for 10-12 minutes, until the pasta is al dente.
+Boil - Increase the heat to medium-high and then bring the mixture to a boil.
+Stir in the dry pasta and let it cook, stirring occasionally, until the pasta is al dente.

-Ladle the hot soup into soup bowls and serve topped with freshly grated pecorino romano or parmesan cheese.
+Serve - Ladle the hot soup into soup bowls and then serve it topped with freshly grated Pecorino Romano, Parmesan, or Parmigiano Reggiano.

-- Make sure to crush the tomatoes into small pieces so then it is easier to eat.
+- Make sure to crush the tomatoes into small pieces so that it is easier to eat.

 - Cook the pasta until just al dente so it doesn't become too mushy.